balthazar-space/Balthazar-Keyboard-QMK-FW/README.md

 It is for caterina bootloader ATmega 32u4 chips taken from Chinese Sparkfun Pro Micro clones.

 At this point only the default keymap is fully tested and working.
-There is rather limited touchpad-trackball support and no OLED display support yet, also the security activation password module is in an early testing "bazaar" phase.
+There is rather limited touchpad-trackball support and WIP OLED display support, also the security activation password module is in an early testing "bazaar" phase.

+**_beware:_** The password is saved plaintext in the microcontroller's EEPROM.
+It can be extracted with proper equipment and can easily be overwritten on the currently used ATmega32u4.

+## License

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+See the [LICENSE.md](./LICENSE.md) file for more information.

 ## Funding